Welcome to the Art Department

 The project outline is a basic guide and will be differentiated to best suit each class.

-Students will receive booklets to complete; the subject will run alongside lessons but will incorporate different artists and techniques.
+Students will be set one half hour homework task every half term; the subject will run alongside lessons but will incorporate different artists and techniques.
 It would be helpful to have basic equipment at home for students to complete the work however they will have access to equipment and advice at school if needed.

 - Students will produce units of coursework using various Themes, Artists inspiration or other chosen starting points to investigate, explore and use to inspire their own responses and artwork.